verrazzano/docs/content/en/docs/setup/upgrade/upgrade.md

 ## Verify the Upgrade

-Verrazzano installs multiple objects in multiple namespaces.
-In the `verrazzano-system` namespaces, all the pods in the `Running` state does not guarantee, but likely indicates that Verrazzano is up and running.
+Check that all pods in the `verrazzano-system` namespace are in the `Running` state.
 While the upgrade is in progress, you may see some pods terminating and restarting as newer versions of components are applied.

+For example:

 ```
 kubectl get pods -n verrazzano-system